 If, based on the location of your hotel, you’re approaching the Islamic Cairo area from the south, you can begin your day with the following few locations.

 Otherwise, simply backtrack and enjoy a nice stroll south down al-Muizz from the northern gate.
-It only takes around 10 minutes or so to traverse the whole street.
+It only takes around 10 minutes to traverse the whole street.

-Khan el-Khalili is arguably Cairo’s most famous bazaar.
-It’s situated on what was once one of the Fatimids’ royal palaces.
-Originally during Fatimid rule, the walled city banned commoners from entering, and it wasn’t opened up until the Ayyubid era.
+Khan el-Khalili is Cairo’s most famous bazaar, and it’s situated on the site of a former Fatimid royal palace.
+During Fatimid rule, the walled city banned commoners from entering, and this area wasn’t opened up until the Ayyubid era.

 Later during the Mamluk Period, Sultan Burquq destroyed many former Fatimid mausoleums and constructed a souk, or market here.
 It’s now largely catered to tourists, with many of the goods consisting of jewelry and local handcrafts.